Code Maze is looking for technical writers!

 The price can vary depending on how long the article is and how much work we had to do to get it to the finish line.
-The price will go up as the blog grows.
-Of course, the writers who stay with us longer will get paid more and maybe even earn their place among the regular CodeMaze authors.

-There are three ways to get your article published on CodeMaze.
+There are three ways to get your article published on Code Maze.

-- Under generic CodeMaze account (you get paid)
+- Under generic Code Maze account (you get paid)

 - Using your name and profile (non-paid variant, your typical guest blog post)

-While almost everyone likes getting paid, there are some benefits of guest posting using your own name and linking to your website.
+While almost everyone likes getting paid, there are some benefits of guest posting using your name and linking to your website.
 So we are keeping that option available too.

 There are a variety of topics available to write about, but we are trying to limit our content to these major topics:

-- .NET Core C# or F# application development
+- .NET (Core)/C# application development

-- ASP.NET Core application development
+- ASP.NET Core web application development

-- Angular combined with .NET Core backend
+- Angular combined with .NET (Core) backend

 - Best practices in web development

-- Security, authentication, and authorization
+- Security, authentication, and authorization in .NET (Core)

-- Useful .NET Core libraries
+- Useful third-party libraries for .NET (Core)

 How to Get Started?

-Before you start writing we are going to share some guidelines to make your job easier (and ours too).
+- Before you start writing we are going to share some guidelines to make your job easier (and ours too).
 Be sure to go through our article formatting guidelines, good writing guidelines, and code formatting guidelines.

-Upon integration of the feedback, we hit Publish and congrats, you are online!
+- Upon integration of the feedback, we hit Publish, and congrats, you are online!